 “If you lend money to one of my people among you who is needy, do not treat it like a business deal; charge no interest.” — Exodus 22:25

-Among the many laws mentioned in this week’s Torah portion are those regarding the way we treat other people, including the poor and needy.
-While in many societies those living in the lowest social strata are ignored or despised, the Bible repeatedly commands us to take care of those in need with dignity and respect.
+Among the many laws mentioned in Exodus chapter 22 are those regarding the way we treat other people, including the poor and needy.
+While in many societies, those living in the lowest social strata are ignored or despised, the Bible repeatedly commands us to take care of those in need with dignity and respect.
 We are commanded to see them as no less valuable than ourselves, and perhaps even more so.

 Just take a look at what God has to say: “If you lend money to one of my people among you who is needy . . .”
-The Jewish sages pointed out that when God speaks about people who are in need, He refers to them as “My people.”
-As Abraham Lincoln once said, “The Lord must have loved poor people because He made so many of them.”
+The Jewish sages point out that when God speaks about people who are in need, He refers to them as “My people.”
+As Abraham Lincoln once put it, “The Lord must have loved poor people because He made so many of them.”
 Indeed, God has a special love for those in need.

 A wealthy person may have every material and physical thing, but there is more to be had in the spiritual realm.
-The poor help the wealthy by giving them the opportunity to serve the Lord and earn great rewards from above.
+The poor help the wealthy by giving them the opportunity to serve the Lord and earn great heavenly rewards.
 As it says in Proverbs, “The generous will themselves be blessed, for they share their food with the poor” (22:9).

 With prayers for shalom, peace,